kill9zombie/elixir_dojo/DOJO.md

 Wandering around
 ----------------

+From here on in, most of our changes will be in `acceptor.ex`.
+This is the process that's launched when a client connects.

+Telnet to port 4040 on your machine, you should be able to enter a player name and quit.

 Ok, our MUD isn't up to much at the moment.
 Let's let our user wander round.

 If the user enters "north" at our direction prompt, move them north and show the new room description.